mu-ni/memo/bq/a.md

 6. "What is the angle between the hour hand and minute hand in an analog clock?"
 7. "How do you detect whether or not a word is a palindrome?"

 8. "Do you know our CEO?
-How do you pronounce his name?"
+How do you pronounce his name?"  - Jeff Bezos
 9. "Here's a string with numbers from 1-250 in random order, but it's missing one number.
 How will you find the missed number?"

 10. "Are you willing to work on your feet for ten hours, four days a week?"